Project Update:

 - Landmark and Bero staff fieldwork & research (September 2024 - June 2025)

-- Submit draft nominations to Cobbs Hill Historic District Committee and NY SHPO (July 2025)
+- Submit draft nominations to Cobb's Hill Historic District Committee and NY SHPO.

-- NY SHPO schedules nomination for a quarterly State Review Board (anticipated December 2025)
+- NY SHPO schedules nomination for a quarterly State Review Board (anticipated June 2026 SRB meeting)

-- After State Review Board approval, SHPO forwards nominations to National Park Service for final National Register approval
+- SHPO forwards nomination to National Park Service for final National Register approval

-- The Cobbs Hill Historic District is listed in the State and National Registers of Historic Places! (anticipated early 2026)
+- The Cobb's Hill Historic District is listed in the National Registers of Historic Places! (anticipated Summer 2026)

 FAQs